Trackunit/developer-hub/api-docs/data-model.md

 ### AcPhaseL1NeturalRMSVoltage

  The root mean square (RMS) Voltage measured between phase L1 and neutral.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcPhaseL2NeturalRMSVoltage

  The root mean square (RMS) Voltage measured between phase L2 and neutral.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcPhaseL3NeturalRMSVoltage

  The root mean square (RMS) Voltage measured between phase L3 and neutral.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcPhaseL1Frequency

  The frequency of L1.
-Unit of measurement: _hertz_.
+Unit of measurement: _Hertz_.

 ### AcPhaseL2Frequency

  The frequency of L2.
-Unit of measurement: _hertz_.
+Unit of measurement: _Hertz_.

 ### AcPhaseL3Frequency

  The frequency of L3.
-Unit of measurement: _hertz_.
+Unit of measurement: _Hertz_.

 ### AcPhaseL1RMSCurrent

  The root mean square (RMS) current of L1.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### AcPhaseL2RMSCurrent

  The root mean square (RMS) current of L2.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### AcPhaseL3RMSCurrent

  The root mean square (RMS) current of L3.
-Unit of measurement: _ampere_.
+Unit of measurement: _Ampere_.

 ### AcPhaseL1L2RMSVoltage

  The root mean square (RMS) Voltage measured between phase L1 and L2.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcPhaseL2L3RMSVoltage

  The root mean square (RMS) Voltage measured between phase L2 and L3.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcPhaseL3L1RMSVoltage

  The root mean square (RMS) Voltage measured between phase L3 and L1.
-Unit of measurement: _volt_.
+Unit of measurement: _Volt_.

 ### AcTotalActivePower

- The actual total Active Power (W) output on all 3 phases.
+ The actual total Active Power output on all 3 phases.
 Active Power (a.k.a.
-Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt \* Amp, but for many AC systems it is NOT.
+Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt * Amp, but for many AC systems it is NOT.
-Unit of measurement: _watt_.
+Unit of measurement: _Watt_.

 ### AcPhaseL1ActivePower

- The Active Power (W) output on phase L1.
+ The Active Power output on phase L1.
 Active Power (a.k.a.
-Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt \* Amp, but for many AC systems it is NOT.
+Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt * Amp, but for many AC systems it is NOT.
-Unit of measurement: _watt_.
+Unit of measurement: _Watt_.

 ### AcPhaseL2ActivePower

- The Active Power (W) output on phase L2.
+ The Active Power output on phase L2.
 Active Power (a.k.a.
-Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt \* Amp, but for many AC systems it is NOT.
+Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt * Amp, but for many AC systems it is NOT.
-Unit of measurement: _watt_.
+Unit of measurement: _Watt_.

 ### AcPhaseL3ActivePower

- The Active Power (W) output on phase L3.
+ The Active Power output on phase L3.
 Active Power (a.k.a.
-Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt \* Amp, but for many AC systems it is NOT.
+Real Power) is measured (not calculated) and reflects the actual energy consumption per time unit (1W = 1Joule/s), for a purely resistive load it is the same as Volt * Amp, but for many AC systems it is NOT.
-Unit of measurement: _watt_.
+Unit of measurement: _Watt_.

 ### AcTotalApparentPower

- The actual total apparent power (VA) output on all 3 phases.
+ The actual total apparent power output on all 3 phases.
 Apparent Power is calculated by multiplying phase-to-neutral-Voltage by Current, and if the load is NOT purely resistive the result will be larger than the actual power (W)
-Unit of measurement: _volt-ampere_.
+Unit of measurement: _Volt-Ampere_.

 ### AcTotalPowerFactor